 (by Josuke Yamaguchi / Nanyo Local Research Club)

-Reaction to information request on Wada.
+Mr. Toshio Wada’s reaction to information request from Josuke above on Wada.
 Wada was not from Uwajima, but from Uchiko in Ehime.

 Having read Azuma‘s book and Mr. Nitta`s article and being aware of the existence of the resources donated from Toshio Wada, they contact Mr. Nitta, assuming he has possession of the donated resources.
 Mr. Nitta, having been initially refused the resources from Azuma, recommended Tani attempt a second request, together with Toshio Wada, to contact Azuma for the resources.
 After successfully obtaining the resources from Azuma, Tani began writing an article; “Work of Jujiro Wada” for the Yama to Keikoku magazine.